Timothyke/Nature-Hub/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

 🌍 Support and Feedback
-If you have any questions, suggestions, or want to report issues, feel free to open an issue on GitHub or contact us via email at [timothymaina040@gmail.com].
+If you have any questions, or suggestions, or want to report issues, feel free to open an issue on GitHub or contact us via email at timothymaina040@gmail.com.